-Short term Long term Broadstairs in Bloom - the Town Council would like to enter the Southeast In Bloom competition.
-Continue the annual Christmas lighting project.
-Increase decorative lighting around the bandstand.
-Replace benches and provide new benches at the bandstand.
-Increase community use bookings Continue to support community projects and initiatives through the existing Town Council annual community group and community event grant schemes.
-Continue to fund music and events on the bandstand and the Punch and Judy Show on the beach during the summer months.
-Monitoring and reviewing the of Retort House and the Council Chamber in Pierremont Hall.
+Short term Long term Broadstairs in Bloom - the Town Continue to support community Council would like to enter the projects and initiatives through the Southeast In Bloom competition. existing Town Council community

-- Continue to evolve the Public Relations of the Town Council, continuing to produce the Town Council Newsletter and increase social media and online presence. - Increasing the opening times of the bandstand toilets and Viking Bay lift.
+- Continue the annual Christmas lighting project. - Increase decorative lighting around the bandstand. - Replace benches and provide new benches at the bandstand. - Increase community use bookings of Retort House and the Council Chamber in Pierremont Hall. - Continue to evolve the Public Relations of the Town Council, continuing to produce the Town Council Newsletter and increase social media and online presence. - Increasing the opening times of the bandstand toilets and Viking Bay lift. - Look into different approaches for managing Town Council owned land assets.

-Neighbourhood Development Plan.

-- Monitoring and reviewing the list of Local Heritage Assets. - Make more use of the Town Council notice boards.
+- group and community event grant schemes annually. - Continue to fund music and events on the bandstand and the Punch and Judy Show on the beach during the summer months. - Monitoring and reviewing the Neighbourhood Development Plan. - Monitoring and reviewing the list of Local Heritage Assets. - Make more use of the Town Council notice boards.